rippleytrigger/gatsby-starter-portfolio-cara/README.md

 ### 2. **Install dependencies.**

-If you use npm 7 or above use the `--legacy-peer-deps` flag.
+# If you use npm 7 or above use the `--legacy-peer-deps` flag.
 If you use npm 6 you can use `npm install`.

+Use `npm install`.

 ```sh
 npm install --legacy-peer-deps